wilkie/blog/posts/reuleaux-selectors.md

 That is, using the gender value as a relevancy hint for the keyword search to order the suggestions more properly.

 All in all, gender is a complicated subject.
-It is best avoided if possible, but there is still room in social places where gender is meaningful to include individuals that fall outside of gender-normative groups.
+It is best to avoid collecting that aspect of identity if possible.
+However, we wish to make it clear that there is still room in social places where gender is meaningful to also be willing to include individuals that fall outside of gender-normative groups.
 We do not believe this is the end-all solution, but we do believe it is progress in a space that lacks new ideas and it is our ultimate goal that it motivates discussion and even fresher solutions.